babelfish-for-postgresql/babelfish_project_website/_docs/vision.md

 ### Join the Babelfish community

 Be part of the community and help to improve Babelfish.
-If you want to [contribute to Babelfish](/docs/contributing), simply reach out to us.
+If you want to [contribute to Babelfish](/docs/contributing), you are welcome.